romioshoula/Project_1_Java_SalesInvoicesGenerator/README.md

 You can run the project from the AppMain Class.

-Thanks for your understanding & appreciate your time.
+Thank you for your this OOP project in java I learned a lot!

+Rami Wail Shoula